bradystroud/MauiBlazorTemplate/README.md

   ┣ 📂 MauiBlazor.WebApi
 ```

+Currently there is no template to automatically kick you off and have a single UI that can be used on a website and a MAUI app.
+I hope to save developers a ton of work.
-Check out the blog where I dive a vit deeper into the purpose of each project https://medium.com/@bradystroud/maui-blazor-template-84cb6b8db97
+Check out my blog where I dive a bit deeper into the purpose of each project https://medium.com/@bradystroud/maui-blazor-template-84cb6b8db97

+Brady